AliHSZ99/dousuru/INSTALL.md

 My name is Vincent Bryant Benesen and I'm the last who pulled this file and now I'm editing it with 1 or 2 sentences.
 I'll push the changes to this file.

 Ali pushed this file with some edits but I did not pull it.
 Trying to create a conlfict.
-Let's hope auto pull in 5 minutes will show this line.

 Hi this is Ali and doing changes in this file for the conflicts part of laboratory 12.

 -------------------------------------------------------------------------------------------------